Sideways: Remake

 The remake shifts the setting of the film to Napa Valley.
 Although listed as an executive producer, Payne was not involved with the remake, although he gave it his blessing.
 Giamatti declined an invitation to make an unspecified cameo appearance in the film.

 Possible sequel

-Pickett wrote a sequel to his novel, Vertical, in 2011, following Miles and Jack on a road trip to Oregon with Miles' mother.
-Payne has declined to consider a sequel to the film.
-Fox Searchlight owns the rights to the characters, but Payne's lack of interest makes the film a non-starter for Fox.
+Pickett has written three sequel books to Sideways, the second of which being Vertical (2010) which follows Miles and Jack on a road trip to Oregon with Miles' mother.
+Fox Searchlight retains the film rights to the characters, but Payne has expressed disinterest in directing a sequel to Sideways, and no further adaptations have been made.